Anxiety in General Clinical Practice

 evidence-based therapy: a study of the effectiveness of the drug Mexidol MEMO

-Shishkova Veronika Nikolaevna - MD, Professor of the Department of Outpatient Therapy of the Faculty of Advanced Medical Studies, State Budgetary Healthcare Institution of the Moscow Region, Moscow Regional Scientific Research Institute named after M.F.
+Veronika Nikolaevna Shishkova - Doctor of Medical Sciences, Professor of the Department of Outpatient Therapy of the Faculty of Advanced Medical Studies, State Budgetary Healthcare Institution of the Moscow Region, Moscow Regional Scientific Research Institute named after M.F.
 Vladimirsky, Professor of the Department of Neuro- and Pathopsychology of the Institute of Psychology named after L.S.
-Vygotsky, Federal State Budgetary Educational Institution of Higher Education, Russian State University for the Humanities
+Vygotsky, Russian State University for the Humanities

 Announcement:

-Anxiety is not just an "emotion", but a real risk factor associated with the progression of hypertension, coronary heart disease, heart failure and even increased mortality.
-The expert is Professor of the Department of Outpatient Therapy of the Vladimirsky Moscow Regional Scientific Research Institute, Professor of the Department of Neuro- and Pathopsychology of the Vygotsky Institute of Psychology of the Russian State University for the Humanities, Veronika Nikolaevna Shishkova, who will tell you:
+Anxiety isn't just an "emotion," but a real risk factor associated with the progression of hypertension, coronary heart disease, heart failure, and even increased mortality.
+Expert Veronika Nikolaevna Shishkova, Professor of the Outpatient Therapy Department at the Vladimirsky Moscow Regional Scientific Research Institute (MONIKI), and Professor of the Neuropsychology and Pathopsychology Department at the Vygotsky Institute of Psychology at the Russian State University for the Humanities , will discuss:

 • How anxiety disguises itself as somatic complaints (shortness of breath, chest pain, nausea, etc.);